-Although we began providing advertising to some of our end users in 2010 and the percentage of our revenue represented by advertising had grown rapidly, advertising was 11% and 12% of our total revenue during fiscal 2015 and during the nine months ended March 31, 2016, and may not grow significantly over the remainder of fiscal 2016.
+Although our revenue represented by advertising has grown, advertising was 12% and 15% of our total revenue during fiscal 2016 and during the three months ended September 30, 2016, respectively, and may not grow as a percentage of revenue in fiscal 2017.
 In October 2012, we acquired Thinknear, a privately held California-based hyper-local mobile advertising company.
-To date, the margins of our advertising business have been well below those we experience in our automotive navigation and mobile navigation businesses.
-Furthermore, we believe the advertising business can be subject to varying buying patterns and seasonality which can impact our ability to grow our revenue.
-For example, in the three months ended December 31, 2015, we experienced higher advertising revenue as the second quarter is traditionally stronger due to seasonality, and advertising revenue subsequently declined sequentially in the three months ended March 31, 2016.
+Historically, the margins of our advertising business have been well below those we experience in our automotive navigation and mobile navigation businesses.
+We believe the advertising business is subject to varying buying patterns and seasonality which can impact our ability to grow our revenue.
+For example, in the three months ended December 31, 2015, we experienced higher advertising revenue as the second quarter is traditionally stronger due to seasonality; however, advertising revenue subsequently declined sequentially in both the three months ended March 31, 2016 and June 30, 2016.

 In order to grow our advertising business, we need to identify and attract a significant number of advertisers through our Thinknear platform.
 The mobile advertising market is highly competitive, and advertisers have many options through which to purchase mobile advertising.
 Our business will require us to attract and retain a large number of advertisers and will also require us to maintain the ability to purchase a large volume of inventory at competitively attractive rates.
 Increased competition from other mobile advertising companies and technology developers could impair our ability to secure advertiser revenue.
 Increased competition could also limit our ability to purchase inventory for advertising placements at an economically attractive rate.
 We do not have substantial experience in selling advertising and supporting advertisers and may not be able to develop these capabilities successfully.
 We may not be successful recruiting the number of sales personnel we need to scale or effectively train them to sell mobile advertising.
 Sales personnel may also be slow to ramp up their sales pipelines, negatively impacting our ability to grow.
 We may not succeed in attracting and retaining a critical mass of advertisers and ad placements and may not be successful in demonstrating the value of mobile advertising.
 If we fail to do so, we may be unable to generate a material level of revenue from advertising to offset the costs of providing free navigation.
 Even if we are able to increase our advertising revenue, we may not be able to improve the margins of our advertising business if we do not generate additional ad impression space within our own applications, such as Scout.
 If we are unable to improve the margins of our advertising business, it may not become profitable and may impair our ability to become profitable as a whole and invest in new opportunities.